OpenVPN/openvpn3-linux/docs/man/openvpn3-configs-list.1.rst

         number of configuration profiles found.
 This will also consider any filters used.

+-v, --verbose
+        Provide more details about each configuration profile available.

 --filter-config NAME-PREFIX
         Filter the list of configuration profiles to only consider profiles starting with the given prefix value.